JJohan-work/Portfolio/README.md

 ## About
 This is my portfolio of work for both Epicodus and my personal work.
 I will continue to update this as my coding education continues.
 Currently on Version 1 this portfolio is incomplete.

+To see the code submitted at 5pm download branch "fivepm".

 * * *

 ## Technologies used